Configure Your Web-based Application to Receive Email Using Wildcard Virtual Subdomains, Postfix and Linux

 /((\w[\w\-]*)\.)+example\.com/ OK

 Second, create the virtual mailbox maps file in /etc/postfix/vmailbox.
-This file contains the regular expression for matching the recipient’s email subdomain to a valid virtual mailbox.
+This file contains the regular expression for the postfix wildcard alias for matching the recipient’s email subdomain to a valid virtual mailbox.

 /@((\w[\w\-]*)\.)+example\.com/ vmail